Also check our blog for fashions and technical information.

 Laurel began sewing for her family when she retired from the industry

 in the mid-seventies to raise her children.
-Even though well versed in
+Well versed in

-home sewing techniques, she used the industrial drafting and sewing
+home sewing techniques, she found the industrial drafting and sewing

-methods she had used in industry where she had worked as a production
+methods she had used in industry as a production

 like Laurel has written were not possible before the advance of